prometheus/jmx_exporter/README.md

 JBoss's Wildfly needs extra classes in the client's classpath to allow a connection upgrade from its standard http 9990 management port.
 This is usually accomplished by [adding jboss-cli.jar to the classpath of your jmx client](http://planet.jboss.org/post/remote_jmx_access_to_wildfly_or_jboss_as7_using_jconsole).
 Given the nature of how `jmx_prometheus_httpserver` is implemented, simply adding `jboss-cli.jar` to its classpath does not work as expected.

-To connect to a remote Wildfly instance, please use `jmx_prometheus_httpserver-*-jar-with-dependencies-wfly.jar`, which is automatically created at build, along with `jmx_prometheus_httpserver-*-jar-with-dependencies.jar`
+To connect to a remote Wildfly instance, please use `jmx_prometheus_httpserver-*-jar-with-dependencies-wildfly.jar`, which is automatically created at build, along with `jmx_prometheus_httpserver-*-jar-with-dependencies.jar`

 Following from `run_sample_httpserver.sh`, you can easily modify your command line.
 For example: